 Below is the list of the best Bali foods you need to try, along with where you can get them:

-Babi Guling (Suckling Pig)
+Babi Guling (Spit Roasted Pig)

 Babi Guling is arguably one of the all-time favorite Bali foods.
-It consists of spit-roast pig stuffed with rich traditional spices and vegetable mixes.
+It consists of spit-roasted pig stuffed with rich traditional spices and vegetable mixes.
 The tender meat is served on rice with stewed vegetables, pork sausage, fried pork meat and crispy skin.
 At first this dish was a communal treat only during special festivities and ceremonies, but now Babi Guling can be found at warungs and restaurants in Bali.

 Recommended Babi Guling: